prabhatrsharma/SY-Mini-Project/README.md

-# Gaming-Cafe-Managemnent System - DBMS Mini Project
+# Gaming Cafe Managemnent System - DBMS Mini Project
 The Mini-Project aims to create a Database Management System for a Gaming Café to efficiently manage their gamers.

 ## Features